Sustainability at Earlham

 The EC Bike Share offers students daily use of bikes at no cost and operates out of the Public Safety Office.

-The Earlham Free Store works to reduce the amount of waste that ends up in the landfill by giving unwanted items a second life.
+The Earlham Free Store and Repair Room work together to reduce the amount of waste that ends up in the landfill by giving unwanted items a second life.